Thank you Squircle for this incredible place! It’s exactly what I was looking for and I hope you don’t mind me using it in my story!

-Derek nods, drawing his thumb along the edge and watching the blood drop to the floor before the wound instantly heals.
-A low growl and the sound of feet shuffling interrupts them.
+A low growl and the sound of shuffling feet interrupts his thoughts.
 Cade meets his eyes and they grin at each other before stepping around the corner…

-They find the huge library, where Cade knows there should be a staircase leading to the director’s private apartment.
+They try to keep a low profile, hiding when they can, and fighting when they have to.
+Derek catches on fast and they make good progress.
+Soon they sneak into the huge library, where Cade knows there should be a staircase leading to the director’s private apartment.
 But the walls have caved in and the stairs are filled with jumble.

-The two zombies growl and hiss, gesticulating and drooling.
-Derek takes out his knife and throws it right between the eyes of the creature above which slumps forward with a gurgling sound.
-Cade whistles and looks at Derek with admiration.
+The hissing female zombie is desperately reaching for Cade who’s kneeling just out of reach, ignoring her.
+Derek takes out his knife, holding the blade between his thumb and forefinger.
+Squinting, he aims, throwing it right between the eyes of the creature above which slumps forward with a gurgling sound.
+Cade forms his lips in a whistle, looking at Derek with admiration.

 Derek grins, ‘After you.’

 The library stretches over two floors.
-After climbing the jumble on the stairs, they have to cross over to the far part of the huge room.
+After climbing the jumble on the stairs, they have to cross over to the far part of the huge room to the screening room, where there should be another, private, staircase leading to the director’s office.
 They try to keep out of sight of the zombies wandering aimlessly around, but it’s impossible.
 Slowly they move forward, silently killing off the creatures they encounter, keeping their backs free.

 ‘What are you waiting for!?!
 C’mon!
 RUN!’